dbogatic/FinTech-Case-Study/README.md

 * Elevate currently provides only personal loan solutions to non-prime customers.
 A successful utilization of their proprietary data analytics methodology, combined with years of non-prime lending experience their management has, creates more opportunities in other lending segments, such as mortgage and vehicle lending.

-* Developing further its data analytics methodolygy and improving loan underwriting processes would have a goal to identify among existing customers those that would qualify for the additional loan options.
+* Developing further its data analytics methodology and improving loan underwriting processes would have a goal to identify among existing customers those that would qualify for the additional loan options.

 * Entering the mortgage and vehicle lending industry segments would lead to diversification of their existing loan portfolio, increase in revenues, as a result of a better borrower quality as well as lower default rate.
 Additionally, a part of the portfolio would now be secured with real assets.